Deportation Defense Attorney in Phoenix

 What Is the Deportation Process?

-The deportation process, also known as removal proceedings, is the legal process through which the U.S. government seeks to remove a non-citizen from the country.
-If you or a loved one is facing deportation in Phoenix, it is crucial to seek the assistance of a skilled and experienced deportation defense lawyer at Essien Immigration Law.
+The deportation process, also called removal proceedings, is how the U.S. government tries to remove a non-citizen from the country.
+If you or a loved one faces deportation in Phoenix, consult a qualified deportation defense attorney at Essien Law Firm as early as possible.

-2. Master Calendar Hearing: The non-citizen must appear before an immigration judge for a Master Calendar Hearing.
-During this hearing, the judge will explain the charges, the rights of the individual, and set a schedule for future proceedings.
-If you miss your hearing, you may face automatic removal from the U.S.
+- Master Calendar Hearing: The non-citizen appears before an immigration judge for a Master Calendar Hearing.
+The judge explains the charges, the person’s rights, and schedules future court dates.
+Missing a hearing may lead to automatic removal from the country.

-5. Appeals and Relief: If the immigration judge orders deportation, the individual may have the option to appeal the decision to the Board of Immigration Appeals (BIA) or seek relief from deportation through other legal avenues.
+- Appeals and Relief: If the judge orders deportation, you may appeal to the Board of Immigration Appeals (BIA) or seek legal relief through other options.

 I Received a Notice to Appear (NTA).
 What Do I Do?